greenkidneybean/wedding_website/our_story.md

 ### And What's The Deal With "Toubers"?

 Great Question!
 You may be thinking we're just huge potato fans with a terrible sense of spelling, but what we're really going after is a mash of our surnames, **Tou**zinsky and Cham**bers**, **TOUBERS**!

+(but no, we will not be switching our last names to Toubers :relaxed:)